Living in a Carbon World

 Where do coal, oil and gas hydrocarbons come from?the carbon and hydrogen atoms in fossil fuels started out in the biomolecules of living things.
 As you can see by the drawing on the right, coal originally comes from decomposed land plants that have been covered by sedimentary rock and compressed over millions of years.

 Next, consider the drawing below to find out where oil and gas comes from.
+Click to enlarge.
 Then answer the Checking In question.

 Stop and Think3.
 In Lab 1B, you have learned about carbon, biomolecules and the key carbon cycle processes that transform one carbon compound into another.
 Choose two processes and explain how they can change (transform) one carbon-compound into another.